NDOMINEY/test-your-typing/README.md

 - Select source 'Deploy from a branch'
 - Underneath source, select main branch and root folder and save to deploy

+#### Future development
+To carry out further development on the project you can clone the repository locally.
+This is completed by carrying out the following steps -
+- Within your repository, make sure you are on the 'Code' tab
+- Click on the button that shows '<> Code'
+- Then select how you wish to clone

+To create an isolated version of the project, you may add a branch off of main.
+To do this follow the below steps -
+- Whilst in the code section, click on 'branch'
+- You will then see a breakdown of the exisiting branches
+- To add a new branch, click 'New Branch' which is a green button
+- Then name your branch and select the branch source

 ## Credits

 ### Content